Number Of New York State Trial Courts

 - Justice system partners who believed that they were not adequately consulted or notified about changes in operating procedures.

 Other benefits included greater cooperation between the judiciary and other branches of government, enhanced opportunities for innovation, and greater accessibility and accountability of the courts.
 (See Full Article)

-The National Center for State Courts has charts showing the court structure of all US states and territories.
-The court structure charts summarize in one-page diagrams the key features of each state’s court organization.
-Below are a few examples:
+Court structure charts developed by the National Center for State Courts summarize in one-page diagrams the key features of each state’s court organization.
+Below are some examples: